MolotovCherry/RustPlay/README.md

 ## Current Features
 - Windows support
-- Faster than play.rust-lang.org
+- Faster than play.rust-lang.org, and can use any dependencies you want with zero restrictions
-- Can use any dependencies you want with zero restrictions
+- Color support in terminal
 - Nice titlebar with tabs integrated into decoration WITH windows acrylic support (win11 only)
 - Multiple tabs
 - Can play scratches (very basic functionality currently)